Don86/baltic3/README.md

 Gytis is apparently upgrading his original `baltic` library to python3, but I'm reluctant to switch over because (A) he hasn't fixed a None-type comparison error yet (comparing `float >= None`, no longer a permissible operation in Py3) and (B) `baltic3` has been aggressively used over 2017, even landing in publications and grant proposals.
 It _works_.

- - Find a way to accept just a tree string, without dates.
-IIRC when it currently can accept a tree string, but the resulting tree object won't have tip names, or something like that.
-Not sure if the tip/node attributes will be properly read as well (e.g. bootstrap values).
-Does `btu.read_tree()` work?
- - Find a way to allocate node identifiers of some kind, in either of the 3 tree-traversal methods.
+ - Find a way to allocate unique internal node identifiers of some kind, in either of the 3 tree-traversal methods.
  - Perform tip-to-mrca-to-tip computations.
 Problem is: can't identify the MRCA of two given tips, because the nodes don't have a unique identifier.
 These computations are currently done in `Bio.Phylo`; but calling to an external library seems inelegant.

 ### Porting over to Biopython